jvbonin/yeoman-generator-dizmo/README.md

 ## Quick start

-Create a project directory and invoke the dizmo generator:

-    mkdir my-project-1
-    cd my-project-1
+Invoke the dizmo generator with a name of your choice, e.g. `my-dizmo`, and answer a few questions:

-    yo dizmo
+    yo dizmo my-dizmo

-Drag and drop the `build/MyProject-0.0.0.dzm` dizmo onto dizmoSpace: You should see the front side of the dizmo with `Hello World!` written on it.
+After the build, drag and drop the `./my-dizmo/build/MyDizmo-0.0.0.dzm` file onto dizmoSpace: You should see the front side of the dizmo with `Hello World!` written on it.

+The name parameter is optional and can be changed at the prompt.
+Further, calling `yo dizmo` is equivalent to invoking the default generator with `yo dizmo:app`.

+To list all possible arguments and options of the generator, enter:

+     yo dizmo --help

 ## Caching